Pavan-249/tokenmetrics/README.md

 Backfilling missed time windows could also be added if required, but was intentionally left out to keep the pipeline focused.

+## Monitoring and alerting

+Alerting is not implemented in this project.
+In a production setting, alerts would be configured externally based on logs and metrics.

+Examples include
+- repeated ingestion failures across multiple runs
+- no new data ingested within an expected time window
+- database connectivity failures
+- elevated API error rates